 XIV.
 PUBLIC SERVICES.
-Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact

-a) Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services (63): X
+Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact a) Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services (63): Х

 Fire protection?
-(63) Х
+(63) Χ

 Police protection?
-(63) Х
+(63) Χ

 Schools?
-(63) Х
+(63) Χ

 Parks?
-(63) Х
+(63) Χ

 Other public facilities?
 (63) Х

 The proposed project will create an increase in demand for public services however, that increase is not significantly greater than that analyzed by the GPUEIR.
-The development will be connected to an existing 16-inch water line in Ranchero Road within the City's water system (62).
-The proposed project is allowed to use an approved on-site septic waste system.
+The development will be connected to an existing 12-inch water line and 12-inch sewer line in Hesperia Road.
+(62).
 Full street improvements comprised of curb, gutter, and sidewalk will be constructed along the project frontage as part of development of the use (2).
-Additionally, the project will be conditioned to improve the intersection at Seventh Avenue and Ranchero Road to install a traffic signal.
 In addition, the project is subject to the payment of required development impact fees.
-These fees will be collected at the time that building permits are issued, which will provide the City partial funding for the construction of other signal improvements along Ranchero Road to reduce the impacts of additional vehicular traffic.
-(64).
 These fees are designed to ensure that appropriate levels of capital resources will be available to serve any future development.
 Therefore, the impact of the proposed project upon public services is less than significant.